 However, I think the GTX 1660 Ti’s additional £30 / $30 or so is probably worth the extra money when you consider each card’s 1440p performance.
 Again, the GTX 1660 Ti isn’t really an Ultra-grade graphics card at this resolution, but that extra 5-7fps or so you get from games such as The Witcher III and Monster Hunter: World are just about big enough to register.
 After all, when you’re dealing with that sensitive 35-50fps zone, even small jumps in performance can have a noticeable impact on your overall perception of the game’s speed.
 Elsewhere, of course, a gap of 1-3fps isn’t going to make a huge amount of difference.

-However, High is where the GTX 1660 Ti has always been most comfortable at this resolution (which is why it’s also the card I think you ‘should actually buy’ for 1440p as well in my best graphics card list), and I think it still maintains enough of a lead here to warrant spending just that little bit extra.
+However, High is where the GTX 1660 Ti has always been most comfortable at this resolution (which is why it’s also the card I think you ‘should actually buy’ for 1440p), and I think it still maintains enough of a lead here to warrant spending just that little bit extra.

 After all, it maintains that sizeable performance boost in both Monster Hunter: World and The Witcher III, and there was enough of a jump in Final Fantasy XV as well for me to say the GTX 1660 Ti was noticeably better.
 Indeed, whereas the Super dipped as low as 41fps in FFXV on High, the 1660 Ti never went below 46fps, making it feel smoother overall.